 As the link between speaker and listener, my job carries with it surprising responsibilities and tasks.
-Most public places were built without an understanding of how to include people who are deaf and hard-of-hearing.
-Like most forms of discrimination, people do not mean to leave others out, but it is hurtful to the individual and to the society she or he lives in.
+Most public places were built without an understanding of how to include people who are deaf and hard of hearing.
+Like most forms of discrimination, excluding others is hurtful to the individual and to the society she or he lives in.

 My CART experience

-Over the six to seven years I have been working as a CART provider, I have come to the conclusion that access or accommodation is a new form of communication.
+Over the years I have been working as a CART captioner, I have come to the conclusion that access or accommodation is a new form of communication.
 As with anything new, such as a new relationship, a new house, DVD player, or kitten, there is always a learning curve.
 This particular learning curve influences our society, the Western world and, over time, the entire world, because the technology makes our world bigger and more inclusive.
-The larger the mass of people who are involved in learning a new skill tends to slow down the process.
+The larger the mass of people involved in learning a new skill, the slower the process tends to be.

 My ethics require me to honestly communicate my needs for quality CART provision and to continue to persist in the face of resistance and to overcome my fear of other people's misunderstanding or discomfort.
 Then I can do my job in a professional manner and provide equal access.
 My professional responsibilities include my duty to discern to the best of my ability why my message is not getting across or I am not receiving what I need to provide quality service.

-The CART provider's number one task is communication of information.
-I direct my energies to my professional goal: providing equal access to the consumer who is deaf or hard of hearing to the best of my ability.
-I walk a thin line as I broach the subject, not wanting to marginalize my consumers further by alienating the hearing person, who is new at this.
+The CART captioner's number one task is communication of information.
+I direct my energies to my professional goal: Providing equal access to the consumer who is deaf or hard of hearing to the best of my ability.
+I walk a thin line as I broach the subject, not wanting to marginalize my consumers further by alienating the hearing person who is new at this.
 It is easier said than done.
-Equal access is not on the minds of people who aren't hearing challenged.
+Equal access is not on the minds of people who aren't hearing-impaired.